Russia cloud settles in over White House

 Trump team has struggled to move the focus away from Russia.

 The White House is hoping this week to drive a message focused on his agenda.
-His daughter, and top adviser, Ivanka Trump, is leading events focused on workforce development and college affordability.
+His daughter and top adviser, Ivanka Trump, is leading events focused on workforce development and college affordability.

 But Russia -- and Trump's own tweeting -- threaten to swallow that effort whole, much like last week's largely forgotten "Infrastructure Week."
 In addition to Sessions' possible testimony, the question remains whether or not Trump taped his conversations with Comey.